vvillarreal-droid/TP_Integrador_Informatica/README.md

 SQLite will be used to create the database.

-The project will implement at least four endpoints secured by API keys.
+The project will implement at least six endpoints secured by API keys.

 The application is deployed with a URL and documentation.